kean/articles/2021-02-15-apple-documentation.markdown

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/apple-docs/05.png">
 <img class="NewScreenshot" src="{{ site.url }}/images/posts/apple-docs/04.png">

 The "Featured" tab is slick, minimal, but hardly useful.
 And the "Technologies" tab is an alphabetically sorted list of everything there is.
-Where should someone who is looking to build an app start from?
-If the answer is tutorials, these are too surface level, people are going to hit a wall once they complete them.
 Documentation should be a comprehensive system with multiple types of content.

 ## Types of Documentation